Kantakii/Jubeat-3D-printed-cab-eddition-/README.md

 The project was mostly copied from a different project using mainly acrylic cuts and hardware, but made cheaper by using 3D printing and lesser hardware in total while only needing acrylic buttons.

 -3D PRINTED PARTS
-ther are 3 printed parts needed(no support needed) Front("jubeat Front frame v4 CUT.stl" 3 walls 20% infill),
+there are 3 printed parts needed(no support needed) Front("jubeat Front frame v4 CUT.stl" 1 wall),
-Core("Jubeat Core 9587coreframe_v03_fixed.stl" 1 wall) &
+Core("Jubeat Core 9587coreframe_v03_fixed.stl" 3 walls 20% infill) &
 Base("jubeat Base wirelog cut.stl" 1 wall).)

 So the parts are sandwich into the following order top down